 Care When Propagating Cereus Cactus

-If any damage occurs to the stems and leaves, simply cut it off, trim the piece to where healthy tissue is and allow it to callus, propagating night blooming cereus anew.
+Once your cactus has roots, it is time to move it to a slightly warmer location.
+The cutting shouldn't need repotting for a couple of years and can be grown on in its small pot.
+During the growing season, fertilize with a soluble plant fertilizer once per month.
+Just before blooms form, use a high phosphorus food to improve blooming.
+If any damage occurs to the stems and leaves, simply cut it off, trim the piece to where healthy tissue is, and allow it to callus, propagating night blooming cereus anew.
 In just a short time, you could have so many of these plants you'll be begging your friends to take one away.